madphysicist/scikit-guess/doc/appendices/translation.rst

 Translator's Note
 -----------------

-I came across this paper while searching for efficient optimization routines for fitting exponentials.
-The techniques presented in this paper have served my purpose well, and this translation (as well as the whole scikit) were the result.
-I hope that these endeavors do justice to Jean Jacquelin's work, and prove as useful to someone else as they did to me.
+I came across this paper while searching for efficient, preferably non-iterative, routines for fitting exponentials.
+The techniques presented in this paper have served my purpose well, and this translation (and to some extent the entire scikit) were the result.
+I hope that my endeavors do justice to Jean Jacquelin's work, and prove as useful to someone else as they did to me.

 The paper translated here is a compilation of related original papers by the author, gathered into a single multi-chapter unit.
 Some of the original